12 Summer Activities That Impress Universities

-As the weather begins to get warmer each year, students begin to dream of relaxing and taking a break from their studies when the summer months arrive.
-And, while it is important to take advantage of the summer as a time to relax and recharge, it’s also a superb opportunity for students to get work experience, pursue their interests, hobbies, and talents, expand their knowledge, and enhance their chances to get into a top university.
+As the weather gets warmer each year, students dream of relaxing and taking a break from their studies when the summer months arrive.
+While taking advantage of the summer as a time to relax and recharge is essential, it’s also a superb opportunity for students to get work experience, pursue their interests, hobbies, and talents, expand their knowledge, and enhance their chances of getting into a top university.

-Continue reading for ideas on how students can make the most of their summer and select the best option.
+Continue reading for ideas on how students can maximize their summer and select the best option.

 1. Go to University

 Many higher education institutions offer pre-college summer programs.
-These are short-term on-campus programs which can last from one to eight weeks.
+These are short-term on-campus programs that can last from one to eight weeks.

-Many offer a wide array of courses from various disciplines, are taught by university professors, and sometimes offer the opportunity to earn credit.
-It’s also a great way to test out a potential college major or career.
-Depending on the institution and location, it may be very costly to attend.
+Many offer courses from various disciplines, are taught by university professors, and sometimes provide the opportunity to earn credit.
+It’s also a great way to test a potential college major or career.
+Depending on the institution and location, attending may be very costly.

 2. Take an online course

-If trekking around the world isn’t an option, students can fulfill their academic curiosity in the comfort of their own homes.
-Online courses are convenient, students can choose from a broad range of courses, and some are even free.
+If trekking worldwide isn’t an option, students can fulfill their academic curiosity in the comfort of their homes.
+Online courses are convenient, and students can choose from a wide range of courses, some of which are free.

-EdX, founded by Harvard & MIT in 2012, offers high-quality courses from the world’s best universities for learners everywhere (partnered with over 120 institutions).
-EdX and Coursera offer free university courses that are taped or streamed from universities.
+EdX, founded by Harvard and MIT in 2012, offers high-quality courses from the world’s best universities for learners everywhere (partnered with over 120 institutions).
+EdX and Coursera offer free university courses taped or streamed from universities.

-With tons of subjects from robotics to American poetry, students get to participate in real-time or watch past lectures from professors at places like Stanford, Harvard, Oxford, etc.
+In many subjects, from robotics to American poetry, students can participate in real-time or watch past lectures from Stanford, Harvard, Oxford professors, etc.

 3. Enter scholarship contests or competitions

-This is a great way for students to push themselves and a way to earn money for college.
+This is an excellent way for students to push themselves and earn money for college.
 However, please be aware of scholarship scams.
-You should never have to pay a processing fee to win money.
+It would help if you never had to pay a processing fee to win money.

 4. Research